-8.3 The invasion of non-native and other problematic species and genes
+9.3 The invasion of non-native and other problematic species and genes

-8.3.1 Invasive species
+9.3.1 Invasive species

-Invasive species are plants and animals introduced from other regions which have the potential to negatively impact ecosystems and the native species that reside there.
-While not all introduced species are considered harmful, those that can establish quickly and spread rapidly in new areas and outcompete existing vegetation communities and wildlife are considered invasive.
+Invasive species are plants and animals introduced from other regions which have the potential to negatively impact ecosystems and the native species that depend on them.
+While not all introduced species are considered harmful, invasive species can establish quickly and spread rapidly in new areas and outcompete existing vegetation communities and wildlife.

 The District of Saanich has developed and maintains an inventory for 13 noxious weeds which are sporadically found across the District.
 Saanich's Invasive Species Management Plan aims to improve its inventory of invasive species in partnership with community groups, educational institutions, the Coastal Invasive Species Committee (CIPC), the Capital Region Invasive Species Partnership (CRISP), the Province, and volunteers.
-In comparison to data from iNaturalist, Saanich's data has fewer observations but are distributed more evenly across the region (Figure 22). iNaturalist data is generally concentrated in parks and other community gathering places.
-This can cause it to underrepresent the presence of invasives in other areas.
+In comparison to data from iNaturalist, Saanich's data has fewer observations but are distributed more evenly across the region (Figure 21). iNaturalist data is generally concentrated in parks and other community gathering places.
+This can cause it to overrepresent the presence of invasives in these areas.